adaltas/jumbo/README.md

 #### Service installation

 A service can have dependencies to other services.
-A service dependency is satisfied if the service is installed and if the minimum required number of each component is installed.
+A dependency is satisfied if the required service is installed and if the minimum required number for each component is installed.
 If the requirements to install a service are not met, Jumbo will tell you what services or components you have to install:

 ```shell
 jumbo (mycluster) > addservice AMBARI